MarcoIeni/release-plz/docs/src/config.md

 ### The `[package]` section

 In this section, you can override some of the `workspace` fields for specific packages.
+This section is optional, as well as all its fields.

 ```toml
 [package.my_package]